hbctraining/Training-modules/Intermediate_shell/lessons/positional_params.md

 echo  $name 'is amazing at' $skill
 ```
-We will come back to naming variables later, but note that defining variables within the script makes the script **less** flexible.
-If I want to change my sentence I need to edit my script directly rather than launching the same script but with different positional parameters.
+We will talk more about naming variables later, but note that defining variables within the script makes the script **less** flexible.
+If I want to change my sentence, I now need to edit my script directly rather than launching the same script but with different positional parameters.

 ## A useful example